Credit: besthdwallpaper.com // Marvel Studios

 30. Succession Planning - Captain America & Falcon

-At the very end of the movie we see Captain America sitting on a bench, having stayed longer than anticipated in the past.
+At the very end of the movie we see Captain America sitting on a bench, having stayed in the past for longer than we anticipated.
 He returns an old man.
 He talks briefly about the life he led with his second chance and then Falcon asks about his shield.
 Cap brings it out of a case and asks him to try it on.
 Falcon says it feels like it's someone else's.
-Cap then gives his shield it to Falcon and in so doing passes the baton.
+Cap then gives his shield it to Falcon and, in so doing, passes the baton.

 Leadership Lesson: Part of your role as a leader is to prepare other leaders.
 Some of the strongest, most resilient organizations have bench strength.
 If you left today did you make the bench stronger or weaker?

 31. Everyone Knows Their Role - Across All Franchises

 Throughout the movies the roles were clear.
 The characters grew in the powers, had tremendous character arcs, but they always knew what they did best.
 Thor never tried to override Tony.
 Banner never picked up a bow and arrow.
 Everyone understood that Captain America was the leader and no one really challenged that.